Skip to content

 cd project3

-fuckingnode manager add --self
+fuckingnode add

 A basic cleanup is invoked by running this command, with no arguments.